abby2727/contact-manager-app/README.md

 -   **Node.js:** A runtime environment for executing JavaScript code on the server-side.
 -   **Express:** A popular and robust web application framework for building APIs and web applications.
+-   **JSON Web Tokens (JWT):** A method for securely transmitting information between parties as a JSON object.
+JWTs are commonly used for user authentication and authorization in web applications.